ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 .. code-block:: console

    $LANDDAROOT: Base directory
-    ├── land-offline_workflow(<CYCLEDIR>): Home directory of the land DA workflow ├── landda_expts
+    ├── land-DA_workflow(<CYCLEDIR>): Home directory of the land DA workflow ├── com
+    │     ├── landda (<NET>)
+    │     │     └── vX.Y.Z (<model_ver>)
-    │     └── DA_<forcing>_test(<OUTDIR>)
+    │     │     │     └── DA_<forcing> (<OUTDIR>)
-    │     │     ├── DA: Directory containing the output files of JEDI run │     │     └── mem000: Directory containing the output files
+    │     │     │           ├── DA: Directory containing the output files of JEDI run
+    │     │     │           └── mem000: Directory containing the output files
+    │     └──  output
+    │           └──  logs
-    ├── tests(<LOG>): Directory containing the log files of the Rocoto workflow └── workdir(<WORKDIR>)
+    │                 └── run_<forcing> (<LOGDIR>): Directory containing the log file of the Rocoto workflow └── workdir(<WORKDIR>)
+          └── run_<forcing>
                 └── mem000: Working directory

 Each variable in angle brackets is the name for the directory defined in the file ``land_analysis.yaml``.
-In the future, this directory structure will be modified to meet the :nco:`NCO Implementation Standards<>`.
+In the future, this directory structure will be further modified to meet the :nco:`NCO Implementation Standards<>`.

 ..
 COMMENT: What is EXP_NAME used for?
 Why are the slurm log files ending up in parm?
 ..
 COMMENT: Explain OUTDIR, rundir, and workdir content.